Introduction

 What a useful life cycle cost model looks like

-For life cycle cost to be practical, it needs to stay aligned with real operations.
+For a model to be practical, it needs to stay aligned with real operations.

 Costs must be driven by actual maintenance tasks.
 Component lives need to be tracked and updated.
 Work orders should feed cost data automatically.
 Forecasts must update as the fleet changes.